agro23/DoctorLookup/README.md

   - EXPECTED OUTPUT: 401 or 404 message

 * Trap for no results and return an appropriate message
-  - EXPECTED INPUT: invalid URL
+  - EXPECTED INPUT: "bazooka"
-  - EXPECTED OUTPUT: (nothing)
+  - EXPECTED OUTPUT: "There are no results matching your query."

 * Parse API call's returned JSON for information in specs above